devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 That's all well and good, but why should you care?
 An application that follows the rules defined by the BLoC pattern will..

 1. have all it's business logic in one place
-2. have business logic that is functions independently of the interface
+2. have business logic that functions independently of the interface
 3. have UI that can be changed without affecting the business Logic
 4. have business logic that easily testable
 5. rely on few rebuilds, as the UI only rebuilds when the state related to that UI changes